Here we go, next in the series of Riders of the North, The Clockwork City. Here is the first draft for the cover. Thanks to the team 😀

-Roberts Ink have commissioned a great poster depicting one of the scenes (check out the preview in the shop window page!) and, just for the followers of this blog, there is a sneak preview of the cover here!!
-Isn’t it amazing – I am so impressed at what a visual artists can do with my words!!
+Roberts Ink have commissioned a great poster depicting one of the scenes (check out the preview in the shop window page!)
+There is a new cover to indicate the emerging key role of Rose, as you can see below.

 With terror and war at the forefront of the global news, what do we need to do to tackle, limit, or even stop these attacks?
 In America, Australia, Germany, France, United Kingdom, and the Middle East, the two main concerns seem to centre around the availability of firearms and the issue of mental health.
 Continue reading Lone Wolf Terrorism